 I was called a nigger by one of the parents after our D.A.R.E. program graduation ceremony.
-It happened again in the hallway when one of the South Lebanon trailer kids or as my school referred to them, the poor-poor whites, brushed past me with her smelly posse.
+It happened again in the hallway when one of the South Lebanon trailer kids or as my school referred to them, the poor-poor whites, brushed past me with her clique.

 It was rare that I encountered overt racism because I can be intimidating.
-However, there were plenty of instances where I had to address racist micro-aggressions and covert racism.
-Thankfully I had a powerful voice and a well trained/educated mind to back it up.
-Although sometimes I got a little stereotypical…
+However, there were plenty of instances where I had to address racist micro-aggressions, sexism and covert racism.
+Thankfully I had a powerful voice and the mind to back it up.
+I also, never gave out any ‘black cards’ or passes…

-I was finally on my way to becoming a public defense attorney!
+I was finally on my way to becoming a defense attorney!

-It was awful, but extremely engaging.
 I didn’t feel challenged and I was getting lazy.
+Barely showing up for class, and still passing.
 Two years in, I transferred to the University of Cincinnati.